-Based upon preliminary financial information for each of the months ended July 31, 2019 and August 31, 2019, we estimate that consolidated same-store sales have grown approximately 22% in each period compared to the respective periods in the prior year, while gross margins have decreased by approximately 200 basis points over each of the same periods.
+Based upon preliminary financial information for each of the months ended July 31, 2019 and August 31, 2019, we estimate that consolidated same-store sales have grown 22% in each period compared to the respective periods in the prior year, while gross margins have decreased by approximately 200 basis points over each of the same periods.
 Consistent with the trends described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations," we believe these preliminary financial results to be primarily driven by an increase in new boat sales.
 Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information regarding the factors and trends affecting our business.
-Our results of operations for the quarter ended September 30, 2019 are not yet available.
+The quarter ending September 30, 2019 has not yet concluded and, accordingly, our results of operations for such period are not yet available.
 Our expected results above reflect our current estimates for such period based on information available as of the date of this prospectus.
 We believe that the estimated comparable store sales and gross margin data are important to an investor's understanding of our performance, notwithstanding that we are not yet able to provide estimated operating income or net income data.
-Our independent registered public accounting firm, Grant

-Thornton LLP, has not audited or reviewed, and does not express an opinion with respect to, these data.
+Our independent registered public accounting firm, Grant Thornton LLP, has not audited or reviewed, and does not express an opinion with respect to, these data.
 Our actual results may differ from these estimates due to the completion of our financial closing procedures and final adjustments and other developments that may arise between now and the time our final financial statements are completed.